odjs/classes/README.md

 });
 ```

-*use the following code for a predictable result.*
+*"is-red" may be present or it may not, use the following code for a predictable result.*

 ```javascript
 classes(